 One minute the well off London elites decide Brexit supporters are racist and stupid, the next they say promoting EU-centric values is an example of racism

-The protests in America following George Flloyd’s death at the hands of a policeman were fully justified.
-Not only did it trigger mass protests worldwide, but it caused many to question their own beliefs and experiences in their home countries.
+George Flloyd’s death at the hands of a policeman triggered mass protests worldwide and caused many to question their own experiences in their home countries.

 BLM and EU supporter contradictions

 It’s May 2020 and the sad scenes of George Floyd are everywhere.
 Just like Helen of Troy whose face famously ‘launched a thousand ships’, this image launched a thousand protests.
 Enough is enough in America, and the streets are full of those who are fed up of not having the same opportunities as someone else, purely because of what they were born with and where they were born.

 Suddenly I see a viral graphic shared by my UK friends; the same ones had dismissed millions of brexit voters as xenophobic and ignorant.
 It says ‘examples of every day racism’ and contained at the top of the pyramid are phrases such as ‘police harassment’ and ‘racial slurs’.
 As my eyes reached the middle, in the region of everyday/passive racism, I saw ‘overly EU-centric world-view’.

 It seems that, to be a good person these days, you must heavily support the EU, but at the same time definitely NOT support it.
 This is the trouble when you blindly follow the ‘mob’ and you don’t think for yourself, you trip over your feet.
 As my old teacher once said “to be a good liar you have to have a good memory” – it’s strange that an epidemic of alzheimers seems to be affecting just the young liberals, so desperate to appear virtuous on Facebook.